jhasaurav97/support/README.md

 Click on "Contact Us" to open the modal Contact Form.
 Click on "Chat Now" to open the Tidio Live Chat window.
 Click on "Call Now" to initiate a call via your phone.
-🛡️ Security Considerations
-Validate all form inputs to prevent SQL injections and XSS attacks.
-Use secure SMTP configuration for sending emails in production.
-🤝 Contributing
-Contributions are welcome!
-To contribute:

 Fork the repository.
 Create a new branch.